giorgiop94/digital-garden/_notes/Talks - Metta and Emptiness - Rob Burbea and Catherine McGee.md

 ### Practicing Metta
 - Different people have different preferred ways
 - Some prefer cultivating Metta through phrases
-	- Better to have 3 or 4 that you can easily remember
+	- Better to have 3 or 4 that you can easily remember (e.g. "may I be happy")
 	- Better to keep them general and broad (applicable to everyone at any time)
 	- Phrases not meant to be corrective - coming from a place of criticism - "May I be kind (because I'm not kind enough)"
-		- Pay attention to that Energy should be about well wishing
+		- Pay attention to that - Energy should be about well wishing
 	- Eventually phrases become not that important
 		- The body itself becomes the center of practice
 - Some through images or both